RedHatQE/firewatch/docs/cli_usage_guide.md

                                     directory (/tmp/12345) that is created to hold logs and results for a job following execution.
-  --fail_with_test_failures  BOOL   Firewatch will fail with a non-zero exit code
+  --fail-with-test-failures  BOOL   Firewatch will fail with a non-zero exit code
                                     if a test failure is found.
-  --jira_config_path PATH           The path to the jira configuration file --firewatch_config_path PATH      The path to the firewatch configuration file --gcs_bucket TEXT                 The name of the GCS bucket that holds
+  --jira-config-path PATH           The path to the jira configuration file --firewatch-config-path PATH      The path to the firewatch configuration file --gcs-bucket TEXT                 The name of the GCS bucket that holds
                                     OpenShift CI logs
-  --build_id TEXT                   The build ID that needs to be reported.
+  --build-id TEXT                   The build ID that needs to be reported.
 The
                                     value of $BUILD_ID
-  --job_name_safe TEXT              The safe name of a test in a Prow job.
+  --job-name-safe TEXT              The safe name of a test in a Prow job.
 The
                                     value of $JOB_NAME_SAFE
-  --job_name TEXT                   The full name of a Prow job.
+  --job-name TEXT                   The full name of a Prow job.
 The value of
                                     $JOB_NAME
   --help                            Show this message and exit.
 ```